-The Golden Scholars bridge program is an alternative admissions program for under-represented students.
-Priority is given to first-generation students and City of Miami high school seniors.
+The Golden Scholars Bridge program is an admissions pathway program for under-represented students.
+Priority is given to first-generation students and City of Miami high school seniors however, all high school seniors are welcome to apply.
 Students selected to be Golden Scholars will participate in an intensive six-week residential summer bridge program that offers academic preparation, individualized advising, and personal attention from faculty and staff.
-Upon successful completion of the bridge program, students will matriculate into the fall term as fully-admitted FIU students.
+Upon successful completion of the bridge program, students will participate in the program for all semesters they are enrolled at FIU.

 GOLDEN SCHOLARS REQUIREMENTS